MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 In our experience, around 90% of business logic and KPI can be calculated on the fly in the BI tool and are therefore under complete control of the business department, changing them in self-service manner if needed.
 Contrary to a BW system where the business logic is calculated in the reporting cube and set up by IT.

 The second requirement of change is adding additional data or dimensions.
-Adding further data quickly is possible because we can merge each model table of the flexible data warehouse with other manually added data and then joined.
+Adding further data quickly is possible because we can merge each model table of the flexible data warehouse with other manually added data and then join.
 This way, business can quickly add additional dimensions.

 ![](2021-04-09-11-14-55.png)

-These two types of change we call Type 1 changes.
+These two requirements of change we call Type 1 changes.
 They have high flexibility, are easy to implement, and **don't involve any IT staff**.
 Business can try out new ideas and additional requirements his way.

 There is a trade-off in that these type1 changes increase complexity for business to handle and decrease automation as the key users must maintain the additional files manually.